 - contacts with "London" as their city of residence, aged 18 or over

-2. Contact loyalty report (beta)
+Type 2: Contact loyalty report

-- contacts who have exactly 3 registrations
+- contacts with exactly 3 registrations

-3. Contact registration report
+Type 3: Contact registration report

 - all organizational registrations (in other words, all registrations of contacts in the organization)